rhenium/somark-exec/README.md

 somark-exec
 ===========

-This script enables `SO_MARK`-unaware applications to run with a socket mark.
+This script enables `SO_MARK`-unaware Linux applications to run with a socket mark.

 While there are alternative methods to accomplish similar results, such as l3mdev VRF or nftables matching based on socket UID, they require complicated